sammydigits/sammydigits.github.io/_posts/2016-04-29-drupal-site.md

 I successfully delivered a 9-month long project to rebuild our corporate website using Drupal, hosted on Acquia, served by Akamai.

-I built the entire site, theme, templates, setup and configuration from start to finish.
+I built the entire site, fully responive theme, templates, setup and configuration from start to finish.

 We collaborated with a local Chicago design consultancy and placed strong emphasis on performance, UX, and brand guidelines.